-Patients are referred to the team through the nurse coordinator, (512) 324-0137.
-The Team of Specialists meet every second Tuesday of the month to see patients.
-To better meet patient needs, labs, x-rays, and other studies are also scheduled on these “program days”.
-The team members work together to best meet the needs of the patient.
+Families are referred to the team through the nurse coordinator at (512) 324-0137.
+The team of specialists meet every second Tuesday of the month to see referrals.
+To better meet healthcare needs, labs, X-rays and other studies are also scheduled on these program days.
+The team members work together to best meet the needs of the child and family.

 Other services available include: